loonaire/glpiagentdeploy/README.md

 - Edit the following lines:
 ```
-42  [String]$InstallerPath = "", # NOTE You ca customize the installer path to use here
+76  [String]$InstallerPath = "", # NOTE You ca customize the installer path to use here
-45  [String] $InstallerArgs = "/qn" # NOTE You ca customize the args to use here
+79  [String] $InstallArgs = "/qn" # NOTE You ca customize the args to use here
 ```
-Line 42: Add the path to msi installer (or use InstallerPath param if you path is short) (don't change it if you want use the online mode)
+Line 76 (InstallerPath): Add the path to msi installer (or use InstallerPath param if you path is short) (can be omitted if -Online or -Winget is used)
-Line 45: Add the args to configure the GLPI Agent, you can find all documentation [here](https://glpi-agent.readthedocs.io/en/1.11/installation/windows-command-line.html#command-line-parameters)
+Line 79 (InstallArgs): Add the args to configure the GLPI Agent, you can find all documentation [here](https://glpi-agent.readthedocs.io/en/1.11/installation/windows-command-line.html#command-line-parameters). **Use ` for escape special characters, if you try to use \ the script will not work**.

-If you don't want use the GPO interface for set script parameter you can set others param variable by changing her default value.
+> If you don't want use the GPO interface for set script parameter you can set others script parameter by changing the default parameters values at the top of the script.

+> Because Winget is installed in user ``AppData/Local`` directory you can't use winget for deploy GLPI Agent with Computer Configuration GPO.
+You must start the powershell script in User Configuration and the user need to have the admin rights on the computer.

 ## Issues